Case Study · The Guilbault Line

 1821

-1831 cultivateur — Paul's burial register: "Paul Guilbau décédé avant hier agé de soixante et treize ans… cultivateur"
+1831 cultivateur — Paul’s burial: “Paul Guilbau décédé avant hier agé de soixante et treize ans… cultivateur”

 The word voyageur does not appear once.
-In contrast, his brother Gabriel is identified as "voyageur et maintenant agriculteur" in a single 1798 baptism record — a dual designation that has guided researchers directly to the NWC archives ever since.
+In contrast, his brother Gabriel is identified as “voyageur et maintenant agriculteur” in a single 1798 baptism record — a dual designation that guided researchers directly to the NWC archives.

 The Last Legal Act Before Departure